vkotek/sudoku-challenge/README.md

 - Create a program to solve Sudoku puzzles

 ### Input:
-- CSV file with one columns "puzzle" Generate it [here](https://qqwing.com/generate.html)
+- CSV file with one columns "puzzle".
+Generate it [here](https://qqwing.com/generate.html).

 ```csv
 Puzzle,